marlens123/ponds/README.md

 2. conda install the packages specified in 'requirements.txt' (part 2)
 3. Follow the instruction in './vis_segmentation/OSSP-wright/readme.md'

-(!installation may not work properly due to changed package dependencies.
-I recommend using the transferred classified images directly (relevant for 'mpf.ipynb'!)
+(installation may not work properly due to changed package dependencies.
+I recommend using the classified images, transferred shared in the myshare folder.
+This is relevant for 'mpf.ipynb')

 ----------------------------
 Additional coding references: